ataiva-software/vertex/docs/monitoring/observability-guide.md

 1. Access Kibana at `http://localhost:5601`
 2. Navigate to "Discover"
-3. Select the "eden-logs-*" index pattern
+3. Select the "vertex-logs-*" index pattern
 4. Configure the time range and search parameters

 ### Correlation with Traces